Colombian peace process: Comprehensive rural development (May 26, 2013)

 Poverty in rural Colombia is significantly higher than in the cities.
 In 2014, Colombia's multidimensional poverty rate was about 21%, but in rural areas poverty was 45%.

 The expansion and escalation of the armed conflict since the 1980s has greatly contributed to the consolidation of inequality in land distribution, through the illegal dispossession of land, forced displacement and re-concentration of ownership.
 The scale of land dispossession is disputed, but is estimated that as high as 6.6 million hectares were illegally seized (by drug traffickers, paramilitaries, agribusiness, the government or the guerrilla) over the last two decades.

-Agrarian reform has been one of the FARC's main causes since the guerrilla's foundation in 1964.
+Agrarian reform has been one of the FARC's main causes since the guerrilla group’s foundation in 1964.
 However, since then, the FARC's demands on agrarian reform have evolved significantly.
-In 1964, the nascent guerrilla called for the confiscation of Latifundia to deliver them for free to farmers.
+In 1964, the nascent guerrilla force called for the confiscation of Latifundia so that they could be delivered for free to farmers.
 In 1982, at their seventh conference, the FARC issued a 'law' for agrarian reform abolishing land owned by foreign, oil, mining, banana or timber companies and latifundio properties over 1,500 hectares, to be turned over to the FARC for distribution to farmers.
 During the Caguán peace process, the FARC demanded the recovery of unproductive land for agrarian reform.
-The FARC arrived in Havana with moderated views on the subject – their proposals included stimulation of agricultural use of land for food production to achieve food sovereignty, empowering rural communities and formalization of property titles.
+The FARC arrived in Havana with moderated views on the subject – their proposals included stimulation of agricultural use of land for food production to achieve food sovereignty, empowering rural communities and formalization of title to land.

-Comprehensive or integral rural reform and development was the first item on the general agreement between the government and the FARC, and a partial agreement was signed in May 2013.
+Comprehensive rural reform and development was the first item on the general agreement between the government and the FARC, and a partial agreement was signed in May 2013.
 The agreement has four cornerstones: access to land and land use, the establishment of special development programs, poverty reduction and eradication of extreme poverty, and food security.
 The main measures laid out include: